 To understand the essence of this lovely town, there are a few walks that surround the area, which history buffs would appreciate, see our guide on Walking Trails off Tourist Drive 33.
 However, in Wollombi village, a wonderful way to learn about the town is to take a historical walk through time, download the Historical Wollombi Village Walk map and begin your journey on foot.
-But remember to save some energy for a stroll through the markets.
+But don’t forget to save some energy for a stroll through the markets.